If you’re looking to buy a hatchet for backpacking we’re assuming you have a perfectly legitimate (and legal) reason for doing so.

 - Rubberized handle offers excellent grip

-When an ax is too much and your knife isn’t quite enough then this survival hatchet will do nicely.
+When a hatchet is too much and your knife isn’t quite enough then this survival axe will do nicely.

-The Bear Grylls endorsement is pure marketing but the performance and construction of this compact, lightweight hatchet is impressive.
+The Bear Grylls endorsement is pure marketing but the performance and construction of this compact, lightweight camp axe is impressive.
 It’s full tang with no welds or seams so you’d have to try really hard to break this.

 At a Glance: